Primary progressive aphasia

 Nonfluent-agrammatic variant primary progressive aphasia

-- Using grammar incorrectly
+- Using grammar incorrectly.

 Risk factors for primary progressive aphasia include:

-Worsening communication difficulty without significant changes in thinking and behavior for a year or two is a hallmark of primary progressive aphasia.
+Communication problems that get worse without significant changes in thinking and behavior for a year or two is a hallmark of primary progressive aphasia.

 Speech and language therapy